Brian Jay Jones

 George Lucas: A Life (Little Brown, 2016), was named one of Kirkus‘s Best Books of 2016, and took on the challenge of covering a career still in progress.
 Before that, Jones wrote Jim Henson: The Biography (Ballantine, 2013), which was chosen the Best Biography of 2013 by Goodreads as well as one of the year’s Top Ten books by CNN viewers.
 Praised for bringing a celebrated yet reclusive figure to life and adding new resonance to Henson’s acclaimed body of work, the book cemented his growing reputation as one of the foremost biographers at work today for his mixture of rigorous research and stylistic flair.
 His first biography, Washington Irving: An American Original (2008) received the St. Nicholas Society of New York’s Washington Irving Medal for Literary Excellence, joining David McCullough, Ron Chernow, Christopher Buckley, and William Zinsser on the list of medal recipients.

-Jones is currently at work on a biography of Dr. Seuss aimed at adult readers, which will be released in late 2018.
-He enthusiastically documents his research process on his webpage and social media, in keep with his role as an authority on the process of writing a biography.
+He enthusiastically documents his research process on his webpage and social media, in keeping with his role as an authority on the process of writing a biography.
 He has served as both the vice and president and president of Biographers International Organization.
 Prior to his biographical work, Jones spent most of his career in politics, working as a policy analyst for the United States Senate.
-He lives in Virginia.
+He lives in Washington, D.C.

 The Universe of George Lucas